How Situational Leadership Can Build Your A-Team

 Take a look at the four leadership styles and how they align with the diagnosis stages above.
 It’s crucial to meet each member of your team where they are and help push to the next level with a leadership style best suited to each individual.

-DIRECTING – For D1 stage employees, the leader adopts a highly directive approach, offering precise guidance on goals and company procedures.
+DIRECTING – For D1 stage employees, the leader adopts a Highly Directive approach, offering precise guidance on goals and company procedures.
 She actively demonstrates the tasks and methods needed to achieve these goals, ensuring clarity.
 By closely monitoring the individual's daily and weekly activities, she provides consistent feedback aligned with the company’s standards.
 While this thorough oversight is beneficial, it may sometimes feel like micromanagement.

 SUPPORTING – For employees at the D2 stage, leadership that embodies both Directive and Supportive Behavior is most effective.
 This approach involves directing individuals toward success through your company's unique methods while fostering an environment that encourages feedback.
 By promoting dialogue, the leader ensures that activity goals are achieved and understood for their significance, creating a deeper connection to the objectives.